QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Otherwise, if you  have a local installation, then

-* Navigatw to Julia through your menus or desktop icons (Windows, OSX), or
+* Navigate to Julia through your menus or desktop icons (Windows, OSX), or

 * Open a terminal and type ``julia`` (Linux)